devonfw-forge/devon4flutter-non-bloc-arch/pages/210-State-Management-Alternatives.md

 2. It has clear architectural rules [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE)
 3. It was developed by one of Flutters Engineers [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE)
 4. We don’t end up with one giant store for the business logic out with multiple blocs with separate responsibilities [(Boelens 2019)](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/)

-## Bloc

-  - Goal:
-      - Extract the Logic into a class that can be calls from 2 different independent interfaces (AngularDart and Flutter)
-  - Streams
-  - build by google engniers
-  - used by google internally
-  - Google went bach and forth on this as well.
-  - Why BLoC …
-      - Produces nice layered architecture
-          - Makes sense for big applications
-      - Specifically build for this
-      - Used by the people who build the framework
-      - \-\> Not better or worse then Redux, but thats why I choose BLoC

 <p align="right"><a href="https://github.com/Fasust/flutter-guide/wiki/220-BLoC">Next Chapter: BLoC ></a></p>
 <p align="center"><a href="#">Back to Top</a></center></p>